credativ/plutono/docs/sources/developers/plugins/error-handling.md

 }
 ```

-> **Note:** Grafana displays the exception message in the UI as written, so we recommend using grammatically correct sentences.
-For more information, refer to the [Documentation style guide](https://github.com/grafana/grafana/blob/master/contribute/style-guides/documentation-style-guide.md).
+> **Note:** Plutono displays the exception message in the UI as written, so we recommend using grammatically correct sentences.
+For more information, refer to the [Documentation style guide](https://github.com/credativ/plutono/blob/master/contribute/style-guides/documentation-style-guide.md).

 Here are some examples of situations where you might want to display an error to the user.